jangjangbangbang/GetX_ToDo-Jang/README.md

 </br>How to use?
 </br>1.
 Create a To Do list by entering a text and pressing the + icon.
 </br>2.
-Swipe left/right to delete an item.
+Edit an item by tapping the pencil icon.
 </br>3.
-Tap the pencil icon to edit.
+Delete an item by swiping left/right.